thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 ---
 title: [Configure trusted authentication]
 summary: "Learn how to configure trusted authentication."
-last_updated: 05/03/2020
+last_updated: 11/07/2020
-toc: false
+toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-If your organization has a trusted authentication server, you can use this server to authenticate users of the embedded ThoughtSpot application.
-After authenticating a user, the trusted authenticator server or service obtains an authentication token from ThoughtSpot on the user's behalf.
-In this way, the user need only authenticate one time, with the trusted authentication server.
+If your organization has a trusted authentication server, you can use it to authenticate users of the embedded ThoughtSpot application.
+After authenticating a user, the trusted authenticator server or service obtains an authentication token from ThoughtSpot on that user's behalf.
+This ensures that the user authentication persists across all subsequent user sessions.

-## How users are authenticated
+## How to authenticate users

-In the following scenario, the trust authenticator forwards requests for ThoughtSpot data from client applications to ThoughtSpot.
+In the following scenario, the trust authenticator forwards requests for ThoughtSpot data from client applications.

 ![]({{ site.baseurl }}/images/authentication.png "Authentication flow")

-A user already logged into the client application interacts with a ThoughtSpot embed point which launches the following sequence:
+A user already logged into the client application interacts with a ThoughtSpot embed point, which launches the following sequence:

 1. The client-side application requests a user token from the trusted authenticator.

-   This trusted authenticator server was previously configured as an authenticated server.
+   This trusted authenticator server must already be configured as an authenticated server.

-2. The trusted server authenticates the user and requests a token from ThoughtSpot on the user's behalf.
+2. The trusted server authenticates the user, and requests a token from ThoughtSpot on the user's behalf.

 3. ThoughtSpot verifies the authenticator server's request and returns a user token.

 4. The authenticator returns the user token to the client, which it uses to complete the user request.

 5. The client forwards the request and the user token to ThoughtSpot.

-6. ThoughtSpot validates the token and returns information commensurate with that authenticated user's authorization.
+6. ThoughtSpot validates the token, and returns the information that the authenticated user requested.

 ## Enable trusted authentication and get a token

+Generated tokens do not expire.

   1. Log in to the ThoughtSpot server.
   2. Enable trusted authentication and generate an authenticate token.  (service secret)  -- used to identify the server to ThoughtSpot.